brtrdkeller/Assistance-UNSSC-courses/recommendation.md

 ### Lesson block

 NVDA (Windows/Firefox) don't read the text of the button for expanding the lesson content. `aria-label` is not read.
 "Narrator" reads text but don't inform anything about the state of the expandable zone.

+The navigation in the index area can be improved.
+When one of the Index item is moved to using Screen Reader, the focus jumps to it main content whereas the user should be able to navigate to other Index items with Tab key and press Enter to activate it.
+The expand/collapse can not be done currently because of this focus jumping issue.

 ### "Mark as done" button and Bookmark button